nico-abram/MeetupChan/README.md

 - TODOs in the code
 - Disallow proposals in a set time period (weekday+time + duration in hours)
 - Automatically reroll (Be careful to not fall into an infinite loop if there are only pending proposals from absent users)
-- Validate if our moongose schema makes sense
 - Querying your past, watched, proposals
 - Localization.
 We only really care about spanish at the moment, so this might not be worth doing and instead we just use spanish
-- Setup CI (Testing, format checking, lint checking, deployment).
-Github actions?
-- Tests?
+- Tests and CI testing
 - Cleanup code a bit